AmanShaikh-04/Algorithm-10/README.md

 ## Guidelines

-1. Pull any latest changes from `main` branch before pushing the code by running `git pull origin main` to avoid any conflicts.
+1. Pull any latest changes from `main` branch before pushing follow the Precaution steps.

 2. Also, kindly run `npm run format` before pushing the code.